karafka/waterdrop/README.md

 ## Setup

-WaterDrop is a complex tool, that contains multiple configuration options.
+WaterDrop is a complex tool that contains multiple configuration options.
 To keep everything organized, all the configuration options were divided into two groups:

 - WaterDrop options - options directly related to WaterDrop and its components
 - Kafka driver options - options related to `rdkafka`